-The directors are of the opinion that the services as disclosed in note 25 to the financial statements do not compromise the external auditor's independence requirements of the Corporations Act 2001 for the following reasons:
+The directors are of the opinion that the services as disclosed in note 28 to the financial statements do not compromise the external auditor's independence requirements of the Corporations Act 2001 for the following reasons:

-- all non-audit services have been reviewed and approved to ensure that they do not impact the integrity and objectivity of the auditor; and - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants issued by the Accounting Professional and Ethical Standards Board, including reviewing or auditing the auditor's own work, acting in a management or decision-making capacity for the company, acting as advocate for the company or jointly sharing economic risks and rewards.
+- all non-audit services have been reviewed and approved to ensure that they do not impact the integrity and objectivity of the auditor; and - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants issued by the Accounting Professional and Ethical Standards Board, including reviewing or auditing the auditor's own work, acting in a management or decision-making capacity for the consolidated entity, acting as advocate for the consolidated entity or jointly sharing economic risks and rewards.

-Officers of the company who are former partners of Grant Thornton Audit Pty Ltd
+Officers of the consolidated entity who are former partners of Grant Thornton Audit Pty Ltd

-There are no officers of the company who are former partners of Grant Thornton Audit Pty Ltd.
+There are no officers of the consolidated entity who are former partners of Grant Thornton Audit Pty Ltd.